com-lihaoyi/scalasql/docs/tutorial.md

 ```
 Your custom Scala functions can either be standalone functions or extension
 methods.
-Most of the operators on `Expr[T]` that ScalaSql comes bundled with
+Most of the operators on `Sql[T]` that ScalaSql comes bundled with
 are extension methods, with a different set being made available for each database.

 Different databases have a huge range of functions available.
 ScalaSql comes
 with the most commonly-used functions built in, but it is expected that you will
-need to build up your own library of custom `Expr[T]` functions to to access
+need to build up your own library of custom `Sql[T]` functions to to access
 less commonly used functions that are nonetheless still needed in your application

 ## Custom Type Mappings